 Horses that belong to one owner or under one trainer, running on the same race, are "coupled" together.
-This means that when you bet on one you also get the other for no additional charge.
-They will be listed with the same number with a the first available letter added to the second coupled horse.* Example: 1, 1A.
-If there are multiple pairs of coupled entries the next pair will be listed as 2, 2B, then 3, 3C, and so on.
-(More than 1 set of coupled entries is uncommon and more than 2 is very rare.
-Foreign tracks may list coupled entries differently.)
+This means that when you bet on one you also get the other horse added to your wager for no additional charge.
+They will be listed with the same number with the first available letter added to the second coupled horse.

-If you placed a wager on a horse that is part of a coupled entry and your horse scratches you will have the other horse in its place.
+If you placed a wager on a horse that is part of a coupled entry and your horse scratches, your selections coupled runner will take its place in the wager.
 If both are scratched then the Scratched Runner Rules for that wager type will apply.